Wardrobe of Anne of Denmark

 Much is known of the wardrobe of Anne of Denmark (1574–1619), queen consort of James VI and I, from her portraits, surviving financial records, and a detailed inventory now held by Cambridge University Library.
 Her style included skirts supported by large farthingales decorated with elaborate embroidery, and the jewellery worn on her costume and hair.
+Anne's appearance was an essential component of magnificence at the Stuart court and was frequently described in the letters of foreign diplomats.